 Let’s look again at the TOEFL Writing score of 7 I referenced before.
 Once again, let’s say you give yourself a 4 on the independent task and a 3 on the integrated task.
 This total of 7 is a 21 if you just apply the percentage to the 30 point total.
 But your 7 may actually convert to an adjusted score of 22, based on ETS’s data and the table above.

 Estimating Your TOEFL Speaking Scores

-The process for the Speaking section is similar to the Writing section; the only problem is that it’s harder to score yourself on speaking (this shouldn’t stop you from recording and critiquing your responses, though).
-If you know someone who can rate your speaking responses for you, then tell them that each of the six speaking tasks is worth a total of 4 points and show them the Speaking Scoring Rubric on pages 188-191 of the Official Guide.
-(If you don’t have the guide, the official TOEFL Speaking rubric is also available online .)
+The process for the Speaking section is similar to the Writing section; the only problem is that it’s harder to score yourself on Speaking (this shouldn’t stop you from recording and critiquing your responses, though).
+If you know someone who can rate your Speaking responses for you, then tell them that each of the four Speaking tasks is worth a total of 4 points and show them the Speaking Scoring Rubric in the Official Guide.
+(If you don’t have the guide, the official TOEFL Speaking rubric is also available online.)